 The Mozambican Navy placed an order with CMN to design and construct the first batch of three HSI 32 interceptor vessels in September 2013.

 The first vessel was launched at the company’s facility in Cherbourg in March 2015.
-It reached a maximum continuous speed of 51kts during its initial sea trials, which began in April 2015.
-The first batch is scheduled to be delivered in mid 2015.
+It reached a maximum continuous speed of 51k during its initial sea trials, which began in April 2015.
+The first batch was scheduled to be delivered in mid-2015.

 The next batch of three interceptor vessels was ordered by the Mozambique Navy in January 2015.
-The deliveries are expected to start in December 2015.
+The deliveries were expected to start in December 2015.

 The lightweight and agile Interceptor HSI 32 vessel is based on the hard chine Deep Vee planning hull, which provides high-speed navigation in planning mode.
 Its hull and superstructures are made of aluminium.
 The vessel is classified by Bureau Veritas classification society.